technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 01/Lab 01 - Automate Onboarding of New Employee.md

 25. **Emp_id**, **First Name**, **Last Name** and **Manager** will be filled by HR, so change the display mode to **View**.

-26. Select the field and click **on Advanced-\Unlock to change properties** and update **Display mode** to **Parent.DisplayMode.View**
+26. Select the field and click **on Advanced --> Unlock to change properties** and update **Display mode** to **Parent.DisplayMode.View**